paswan1995/AWS/AWS Migrations/day2.md

        * Mumbai
        * Delhi

-* To maintain this application, the following skills are required.
+* To maintain this application, the following skills are required,

        * Data center administration
        * Network Administration
        * Windows/Linux Administration